melioraltd/testlab-seed/add_to_AGENTS.md

 ## Specification guidelines

-Specifications on what the App does should be documented and maintained in Testlab ALM via MCP ("testlab").
+Specifications on what the App does should be documented in Testlab ALM via MCP ("testlab").

 The principle: